401(k) For Small Business in Lemay, MO

 Solo or Individual 401(k) Plan

-These are intended for people who are self-employed, or a business where the only employee is a spouse.
-Contributions are tax deductible and earnings grow tax-deferred until withdrawn.
-This allows participants to save more as they can make contributions both as a worker and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance surpasses $250,000.
+These are are meant for people who are self-employed, or businesses where the only employees are spouses.
+Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
+This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
+Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.

 The "best" plan for your will depend on your business and employees.
-If you're interested in establishing a 401(k) plan for your small Lemay, MO business, schedule an appointment with a member of our team today to find out more about the benefits and options available to you.
+If you're considering setting up a 401(k) plan for your small Lemay, MO business, make an appointment with a member of our advisor team today to get started.

-How a Financial Advisor Can Help Small Lemay, MO Businesses With Their 401(k) Plans
+How a Financial Advisor Can Help Your Lemay, MO Small Business With Your 401(k) Plans

-Even considering the great things a 401(k) plan can do for a small business, some Lemay, MO employers might still be cautious, as managing a 401(k) plan is complex and time-consuming.
-That’s where we come in.
+Given the benefits of a small business offering a 401(k) plan, some Lemay, MO employers may still be cautious, as managing a 401(k) plan is complex and time-consuming.
+That’s where a financial advisor can help.
 Here are some some of the many ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:

-• Plan design — A few quick internet searches are a poor replacement for years of experience and everyday interaction with retirement plans.
+• Plan design — A handful of quick internet searches can't come close to providing the same degree of skill and experience as a licensed advisory firm.
 Financial advisors can partner with small business owners to create a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.
+They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-• Establishing and managing a plan — There are numerous requirements you must follow when establishing your small business 401(k).
-You must:
+• Setting up and managing a plan — There are numerous requirements you must follow when beginning your small business 401(k).
+You have to:

 • Adopt a written plan document